sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

     - _Fields_ (consists of other objects)

+### Writing an AOData HDF5 file
+1. `checkSchemaIntegrity` - are schemas viable
+2. `checkGitRepo` - are classes committed?
+Only prompt if schemas are viable
+3. `updateSchemas` - update schemas before writing

 ### Misc notes
 - Don't use numeric indexing for tables, use the column names so it's clear what data is used (and how to modify the code if the table changes in the future)
 - Values are only validated if not empty (or not "" in the case of `string`)
+- Avoid `char`, `struct` and `containers.Map`

 ### Interaction